Afraz496/dsr_gnn_pres/README.md

-# TemporaL Graph Neural Network demo
+# Temporal Graph Neural Networks

 This repo houses a lot of code to help you in your tGNN endeavors!